PiQuer/pycppqed/docs/teazertools.rst

 ======================

-This is the documentation of additional tools which aim to simplify C++QED usage on the teazer or leo3 cluster of the Institute for Theoretical Physics (University of Innsbruck).
+This is the documentation of additional tools which aim to simplify C++QED usage on the teazer or leo3 cluster of the University of Innsbruck.

 .. _submitter_documentation: